koksal/tps/README.md

 - `--peptidemap <file>`: Input file in TSV format that defines a mapping between time series profile identifiers and input network node identifiers.
 A profile can be mapped to more than one node, in which case the second column is a pipe-separated list of node identifiers.
 The file begins with a header row.
 - `--outlabel <value>`: Prefix string to be added to all output files.
 - `--outfolder <value>`: Folder in which the output files should be generated.
 By default, output files are generated in the current directory.
-- `--solver <value>`: Solver to use (`naive`, `bilateral`, or `dataflow`).
-The default, recommended solver is `dataflow`.
-Both `naive` and `bilateral` are symbolic solvers and use the Z3 backend.
-(See the **Solvers** section for notes related to the symbolic solvers.)
-- `--slack <value>`: Integer value for limiting the length of paths from the source to any node to *n* + *k*, where *n* is the length of the shortest path from the source to the node in the undirected network, and *k* is the given slack value.
-This only applies to the symbolic solvers.
-- `--bitvect <value>`: Use bitvector encoding for representing integers when using the symbolic solvers, with bitvectors of the given integer length.
 - `--no-connectivity`: Do not use connectivity constraints.
 - `--no-temporality`: Do not use temporal constraints.
 - `--no-monotonicity`: Do not use monotonicity constraints when inferring activity intervals for time series data.